ics-software-engineering/play-new-passcheckstyle/README.md

   * No class or method level JavaDocs.
   * Inconsistent indentation.
   * Test code is located in the default package.
-  * View template names (*.scala.html) should follow Java class naming conventions since they compile into Java classes.
-Thus, index.scala.html is renamed to Index.scala.html, and main.scala.html is renamed to Main.scala.html.
+  * View template names (index.scala.html and main.scala.html) compile into Java classes that violate best practices (i.e. capitalization) for Java class names.

 When such an application is processed using Checkstyle with a reasonable ruleset, approximately 50 warnings are generated.

-Play-new-passcheckstyle implements a revised version of the default Java Play application, with all of those warnings removed.
+Play-new-passcheckstyle implements a revised version of the default Java Play application that does not generate any checkstyle warnings and better conforms to Java best practices.

 You can use the "diff" feature of GitHub to figure out exactly what changes were made.